Finance

 Technical Analysis

-Technical analysis involves tracking past currency price movements and use indicators to help identify in which direction the current price may be heading.
+Technical analysis involves tracking past currency price movements and using indicators to help identify in which direction the current price may be heading.
 This analysis can be performed manually or automatically.
 Under the automated system, traders use software (such as an expert advisor) or robots to help them find trades and identify entry and exit points.
 Technical traders think the charts contain all the information they need to make a trade.

 2. Charting can provide everyone with an easy way of identifying trends immediately.
 This is possible because the same data is also being watched by millions of traders, as a result, if a large number of Forex traders do the same, this will potentially create a self-fulfilling prophecy of reinforcing the trends further.